 If you don’t own a bike, there are several bike share stations (Divvy) located across campus.
 Divvy is Chicago’s bike sharing system that has 4,760 bikes and 476 stations across the city.
-A Divvy Membership is only $55 a year for UIC students!
+A Divvy Membership is discounted for UIC students!
 Just visit our Divvy page to get your discount code!

 The UIC Shuttle Bus system provides transportation between East, West, and South sides of campus.
 Used by students, faculty and staff, all one needs to board is a UIC I-card.
 UIC also provides an internal ride-matching service, iCarpool.

 When you need a vehicle’s added cargo capacity, and public transit or bicycles are not an option for a longer trip, use car-sharing.
 Both car-sharing services in Chicago, Zipcar and Enterprise Car-Share, have cars parked on campus, including some electric vehicles.
 Zipcars and I-GO cars are available around the city, and Zipcar members can use the service all around the country.